dgilleland/DMIT-2008-Workbook/docs/about/ReadMe.md

 At the end of the term, your repositories on this [DMIT-2008 GitHub Organization](https://github.com/DMIT-2008) will be removed.
 You will still have access to your local versions of these repositories for your personal use and review.

-> :warning: **Do *NOT*** re-publish your assignment/assessment repositories - doing so with any materials worth marks is an act of **academic dishonesty**, even if done after completion of your diploma. :warning:
+> :warning: **Do *NOT*** re-publish your assignment/assessment repositories - doing so with any materials worth marks is an act of **academic dishonesty**, even if done after completion of this course or your diploma. :warning:

 ----